Showing posts with label Accounting. Show all posts

 A unit cost reflects the costs incurred to produce, store, and sell one unit of a particular product.
 Unit costs include:

-· Fixed costs - depreciation, monthly rents, organizational cost allocations, and any cost incurred whether or not production occurs; and
+· Fixed costs - depreciation, monthly rents, organizational cost allocations, and any cost incurred, whether or not production occurs; and

 · Variable costs - labor, materials, electricity, any cost that increases or decreases depending on the output produced.

-· Increase/decrease in cost of material,
+· Increase/decrease in the cost of material,

 · Increase/decrease in freight in,